besa-uoft/besa-uoft/index.md

 # Announcements

+## ToBE Conference Executive Committee
+Hello BME Students,

+The application process for the executive positions on the ToBE Conference committee is now open.
+Please consider applying.

+Detailed information is available at [https://tinyurl.com/y6jafzwc](https://tinyurl.com/y6jafzwc)

+The application form is available at [https://forms.gle/6Rh1aEAbEtqVEHmq9](https://forms.gle/6Rh1aEAbEtqVEHmq9)

+The deadline for applications is 5:00 p.m. on Tuesday, September 1, 2020.

+Please note that the application will take approximately 15 minutes to complete.
+In addition to requesting general contact information, the application will ask for details on relevant volunteer experience that will assist in contributing to the conference planning.

+Thank you for your interest.

+ToBE 2021 Conference Chair

 ## Orientation Week
 Tell us what you want to see from BESA during O-week!
 Fill out [this](https://utoronto.us11.list-manage.com/track/click?u=e40ad4f7528711b59d6b11525&id=522c5dbf06&e=446505edb8) form by August 11th.